 The Company owns a fifty percent interest in a joint venture ("Pacific Animation Partners") with the U.S. entertainment subsidiary of a leading Japanese advertising and animation production company.
 The joint venture was created to develop and produce a boys' animated television show, which it licenses worldwide for television broadcast as well as consumer products.
 The Company produces and markets toys based upon the television program under a license from the joint venture, which has also licensed certain other merchandising rights to third parties.
 The Company is responsible for fifty percent of the operating expenses of the joint venture and thirty-one percent of the production costs of the television show.
 The joint venture completed and delivered 65 episodes of the show, which began airing in February 2012, and has since ceased production of the television show.
 The Company's investment is being accounted for using the equity method.
-For the six months ended June 30, 2014 and 2015, the Company recognized income of \$0.3 million and nil from the joint venture, respectively, including producer fees and royalty income from the joint venture in the amount of \$0.2 million and nil for the respective quarters.
+For the three months ended September 30, 2014 and 2015, the Company recognized income of nil and \$0.1 million from the joint venture, respectively, including producer fees and royalty income from the joint venture in the amount of nil for both periods.
+For the nine months ended September 30, 2014 and 2015, the Company recognized income of \$0.3 million and \$0.1 million from the joint venture, respectively, including producer fees and royalty income from the joint venture in the amount of nil for both periods.

-As of December 31, 2014 and June 30, 2015, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):
+As of December 31, 2014 and September 30, 2015, the balance of the investment in the Pacific Animation Partners joint venture includes the following components (in thousands):

-ember 31, 2014 J June 30, 2015
+ember 31, 2014 September 30, 2015

 Capital contributions \$ 3,856 \$ 3,856

 Equity in cumulative net loss (3,856) (3,856)

 Investment in joint venture \$ \$